Alain Trogneux

-Alain Trogneux (born 1955) is a French teacher and local historian.
+Alain Trogneux (born 25 December 1955) is a French teacher and local historian.
 He is a history professor in Amiens, and the author of several books about the local history of Picardy.

 Early life

-Alain Trogneux was born in 1955.
+Alain Trogneux was born on 25 December 1955.

 Career

 Trogneux worked for the archives of the Somme in 1992.

 Trogneux is a history professor for Classe préparatoire aux grandes écoles at the Lycée Louis-Thuillier in Amiens.
 He is also a corresponding member of the Institute of Contemporary History at the French National Center for Scientific Research.

 Trogneux is the author of several books about the history of Amiens and Picardy.
 He has also published articles about the Algerian War in Paris Match.